 2005: Startup

 Flush with cash from his many California ventures, Mr Patel decided to start several new businesses in India.
-Most of these new startups were high tech oriented, but during his time in Silicon Valley, Mr Patel had also befriended Mark Calabrese, CEO of the very popular US West Coast airline CalJet.
-After extended discussions with Mr Calabrese, Mr Patel decided to also seed a new airline in India that followed a similar model to CalJet.
+Most of these new startups were high tech oriented, but during his time in Silicon Valley, Mr Patel had also befriended Mark Calabrese, CEO of the very popular American West Coast airline CalJet.
+After extended discussions with Mr Calabrese, Mr Patel decided to seed a new airline of his own in India following a low cost business model similar to the one used by CalJet.

 Mr Bahri arrived in Bangalore to set up the new airline, provisionally named Patel Airlines.
-The carrier was set up to be a single class, low cost carrier (LCC) headquartered at Bangalore-BLR, exclusively flying one aircraft type: the Airbus A320-200 aircraft, which were to be configured to seat 180 passengers in a single economy class cabin.
-Mr Bahri selected the Indian Peafowl, India’s national bird, to serve as the airline’s tail logo, and at Mr Patel’s request the carrier chose the color green to be part of its livery scheme.
+The carrier was set up as a single class, low cost carrier (LCC) headquartered at Bangalore-BLR, exclusively flying one aircraft type: the Airbus A320-200 aircraft, which were configured to seat 180 passengers in a single economy class cabin.
+Mr Bahri selected the Indian Peafowl, India’s national bird, to serve as the airline’s tail logo, and at Mr Patel’s request the carrier chose the color green to be featured in its livery scheme.

-Mr Bahri also initiated a strong multimedia advertising campaign and hired Divya Sehgal, a former flight attendant for Modi Air who at the time was becoming a rising young Bollywood actress known for her strong leading roles in several successful romantic and occasional comedy movies, to serve as the airline’s spokesperson.
-Ms Sehgal’s appeal - as well as her familiarity with how to deftly move around in an airliner - would prove to be invaluable to Patel Air’s marketing plans, and she quickly became the mascot of the carrier for the next 10 years.
+Mr Bahri initiated a strong multimedia advertising campaign featuring Divya Sehgal - a one-time flight attendant for rival carrier Modi Air and a rising young Bollywood actress known for her roles in several successful romantic and occasional comedy movies - to serve as the airline’s spokesperson.
+Ms Sehgal’s appeal - and perhaps her familiarity with airliner cabins - proved invaluable to Patel Air’s marketing plans, and she became the voice and face of the emerging new carrier for the next 10 years.

 2005-2015

-After first shortening the carrier’s official name to Patel Air, the airline began revenue operations on 23 September 2005, initially serving the following cities from its Bangalore-BLR base:
+After shortening the carrier’s official brand name to Patel Air, the airline began revenue operations on 23 September 2005, initially serving the following cities from its Bangalore-BLR base:

 Ahmedabad-AMD